ikari-pl/downsouper/README.md

 ### Missing features

 * Get reactions and what you reacted to (not just the links)
-* Once we get the dump, it should be able to download all attachments
+* Once we get the dump, it should be able to download all attachments; for now, use the shell commands provided (actually more reliable)
-* Configurable retries?
 * Converting it later to an export format other services will understand; honestly I'm good with just not losing the data for now.
 * Dumping friends and followers list </3...